Time and the Trickster

 The Judoon pulled the device away from her and inserted it into a round hole in his armor that was lined with a red hoop of the same color.

-"Language assimilated," the Judoon said to her a moment later.
+"Language assimilated," the Judoon announced a moment later.
 "Earth English."
 Rose sighed in relief, at least her translator wouldn't cause any awkward questions.
 The Judoon lifted the red device towards her again, but this time used the other end.
 A blue light shown from it.
-"You will be catalogued," the Judoon said.
+"You will be catalogued," the Judoon ordered.
 The device made a few small beeps and Rose forced herself to stay still when she really wanted to chase Thane.
 "Species human."

 "Great," Rose snapped.
 "Can we focus on your escaped prisoner now?"